justserdar/ZimaOS-AppStore/README.md

 Since I'm targeting my ZimaCube product for my own business needs as a one stop shop digital content house, I won't be directly building for CasaOS and what I do for ZimaOS is meant for on the ZimaCube.
-To my knowledge because of the nature of CasaOS and ZimaOS are cross-compatible.
+To my knowledge because of the nature of CasaOS and ZimaOS are they are cross-compatible in area's.

-Like at the start of the ZimaOS-Coolify research, I document all of it so you can reproduce it yourself.
+Like at the start of the [zimaos-coolify research](https://github.com/justserdar/zimaos-coolify), I document all of it so you can reproduce it yourself.

 Note: You can read the original forked readme below.